arnab710/Chrome-Extension-Plasmo/README.md

    })
    ```

 **chrome.action.onClicked.addListener:**

 - This line sets up a listener for the click event on the extension icon.
 Whenever the user clicks the icon, the specified callback function is executed.

 **chrome.tabs.sendMessage:**

-  -Inside the callback function, this method sends a message to the content script of the current tab.
+- Inside the callback function, this method sends a message to the content script of the current tab.

 **tab.id:**

-  -This represents the ID of the current tab where the user clicked the extension icon.
+- This represents the ID of the current tab where the user clicked the extension icon.

 **{ action: "toggleModal" }:**

-  -The message sent to the content script.
+- The message sent to the content script.
 It instructs the content script to toggle the visibility of the modal.